 We see the following areas as critical for encouraging company engagement, and support corresponding investments and initiatives championed by governments and other stakeholders to build more robust health systems.

-- Priority Review Vouchers: Building on our experience with SIRTURO®, we are a strong proponent of the US Priority Review Voucher (PRV) system, which grants companies that successfully develop a drug for certain underserved diseases or populations a voucher for expedited review of another therapeutic candidate.
-While the market value of a PRV is highly variable, and does not in itself provide recompense for a full-scale drug development program, we believe this system should be maintained in the United States and explored elsewhere as an incentive for AMR research.
+- Priority Review Vouchers: Building on our experience with SIRTURO, we are a strong proponent of the U.S. Priority Review Voucher (PRV) system, which grants companies that successfully develop a drug for certain underserved diseases or populations a voucher for expedited review of another therapeutic candidate.
+While the market value of a PRV is highly variable and does not in itself provide recompense for a full-scale drug development program, we believe this system should be maintained in the United States and explored elsewhere as an incentive for AMR research.

-While many of the previously mentioned incentive models have been proposed to bring new drugs to market, specific incentive tools to address the gap of fit-for-purpose diagnostic tools and technologies are also needed.
+Specific incentive tools to address the gap of fit-for-purpose diagnostic tools and technologies are also needed.
 Finally, we support initiatives like the Coalition for Epidemic Preparedness (CEPI) and others that seek to incentivize the development and access to new vaccines that can limit the spread of resistant infections.

 Appropriate Use & Access: Ensuring new and existing anti-infective tools and products are used appropriately is paramount to addressing the AMR issue globally.
 This requires concerted action on several fronts:

 We have been proud to work with the government of South Africa and others in their accelerated case finding, training and treatment programs.
-We aim to ensure they have the appropriate technology to promote appropriate access of SIRTURO® and we encourage donors and governments to make the necessary investments to deal with this critical challenge.
+We aim to ensure they have the appropriate technology to promote sufficient access of SIRTURO and we encourage donors and governments to make the necessary investments to deal with this critical challenge.
 This includes training healthcare workers and providing them with appropriate infrastructure, ensuring patients have access to essential care and services, tracking and reporting resistant infections, and more.

 Globally, we are proud to champion the Universal Health Coverage (UHC) movement and believe that actions to address AMR will be most sustainable when taken as part of country-level efforts to achieve UHC.

-- Diagnostics: As noted by the US Centers for Disease Control (CDC), overprescribing of antibiotics is a significant problem that contributes to drug resistance: more than 40% of outpatient antibiotic prescriptions are for acute respiratory infections, and it is estimated that half of these are not necessary.8 We support the CDC’s recommendations for prescribers and patients to promote appropriate use of antibiotics.
+- Diagnostics: As noted by the U.S. Centers for Disease Control (CDC), overprescribing of antibiotics is a significant problem that contributes to drug resistance: more than 40% of outpatient antibiotic prescriptions are for acute respiratory infections, and it is estimated that half of these are not necessary.7 We support the CDC’s recommendations for prescribers and patients to promote appropriate use of antibiotics.
 Additionally, we believe there is an important need for diagnostics that can help ensure the right treatments are used for the right patients.
 Beyond the R&D incentives mentioned previously, reimbursement reforms are also needed to encourage doctors and providers to use these diagnostic tools.

 Environmental Considerations: We support the environmental management and transparency principles captured in the Antimicrobial Resistance Roadmap document.
 We encourage other manufacturers of antibiotics to endorse, embrace and enact these principles as well, and report on their progress in meeting these principles.

-Anti-infective drugs have been one of the most effective health innovations in the history of modern medicine, responsible for dramatic gains in life expectancy globally.
+Anti-infective drugs and technologies have been some of the most effective health innovations in the history of modern medicine, responsible for dramatic gains in life expectancy globally.
 They are the backbone of modern medicine.
 And yet, without meaningful, collective action we risk squandering these gains and returning to an era where infection outpaces innovation and patients are left without treatment options.
 Working together, we can address this threat and change the trajectory of health for humanity.

-Last Updated: May 2018
+Last Updated: May 2019

 3 Approval is through Subpart H--Accelerated Approval of New Drugs for Serious or Life-Threatening Illnesses.

-6 As of this publication, this device is not cleared or approved for use in the United States.
+5 As of this publication, this device is not cleared or approved for use in the United States.

-7 Pharmaceuticals and Personal Care Products in the Environment Policy (https://www.jnj.com/about-jnj/company-statements/impact-of-pharmaceuticals-and-personal-care-products-in-the-enviroment);
+6 Pharmaceuticals and Personal Care Products in the Environment Policy (https://www.jnj.com/about-jnj/company-statements/impact-of-pharmaceuticals-and-personal-care-products-in-the-enviroment);

 Annual Health for Humanity Report (http://healthforhumanityreport.jnj.com/downloads);